znoxx/tbng2/README.md

 #### Troubleshooting

-Main tor container is healthchecked.
+Main tor container is health checked.
 So if one receives error like:
 ```
 ERROR: for tbng-ap  Container "some_container_id" is unhealthy.
 ERROR: Encountered errors while bringing up the project.